Azure/ADLAwithR-GettingStarted/Tutorial/Exercise4/README.md

 The zip file dplyrWithDependencies.zip containing dplyr and all the dependent packages was created using the R script 'R_local_CreateCheckpointForDplyr.R'.
 Run this script locally in your development environment and upload the zip file created to /TutorialMaterial.

-In usqlscriptEx4a.usql, we will look at the available packages before and after deploying dplyrWithDependencies.zip to convince ourselves that the required packages are available in ADLA R environment.
+In usqlscriptEx4a.usql, we will look at the available packages before and after deploying dplyrWithDependencies.zip to convince ourselves that the desired packages are now available in ADLA R environment.

 In usqlscriptEx4b.usql we will deploy dplyrWithDependencies.zip and use dplyr in the R script.